hapijs/hapi/docs/Reference.md

           the missing slash.
 Useful for ensuring relative links inside the response are resolved correctly.
 Defaults to `true`.
         - `lookupCompressed` - optional boolean, instructs the file processor to look for the same filename with the '.gz' suffix for a precompressed version of the file to serve if the request supports content encoding.
 Defaults to `false`.
+        - `defaultExtension` - optional string, appended to file requests if the requested file is not found.
+Defaults to no extension.

     - <a name="route.config.proxy"></a>`proxy` - generates a reverse proxy handler with the following options:
         - `host` - the upstream service host to proxy requests to.
 The same path on the client request will be used as the path on the host.